Downton Abbey: Series 4 (2013)

-Anna is raped by Lord Gillingham's valet, Mr Green, which Mr Bates later discovers.
-Subsequently, Mr Green is killed in a London street accident.
-A local school teacher, Sarah Bunting, and Tom begin a friendship.
-On the Christmas special, Sampson, a card sharp, steals a letter written by Edward VIII, then Prince of Wales, to his mistress, Rose's friend Freda Dudley Ward, which, if made public, would create a scandal; the entire Crawley family connives to retrieve it, though it is Bates who extracts the letter from Sampson's overcoat, and it is returned to Mrs Dudley Ward.
+Anna is raped by Lord Gillingham's valet Mr Green, which Mr Bates later discovers.
+Subsequently, Green is killed in a London street accident.
+A local school teacher, Sarah Bunting, and Tom begin a friendship on grounds of their socialist leanings, which puts him at odds with the Crawleys.
+The downstairs story also involves a love square between Daisy (now promoted to assistant cook), Ivy (the new kitchen maid) and the two footmen Jimmy and Alfred, which ends up in all parties recognising that they were pursuing the wrong person.
+At the end, Alfred leaves service at Downton to pursue his desire of becoming a chef at the Ritz and Jimmy is sacked for being found in bed with a guest.
+In the Christmas special set mainly in London, Sampson, a card sharp, steals a letter written by the future Edward VIII, then Prince of Wales, to his mistress, Rose's friend Freda Dudley Ward, which if made public would create a scandal; the entire Crawley family connives to retrieve it, although it is Bates who extracts the letter from Sampson's overcoat, and it is returned to Mrs Dudley Ward.
+The family hold a debutante ball for Lady Rose following her presentation at the royal court, and the grateful Prince makes an appearance at the ball.
+At the same time, Cora's mother Martha Levinson comes to London with her son Harold, who has been implicated in the Teapot Dome scandal to visit the Crawleys.
+At Martha's insistence, Robert travels to the US and testifies on behalf of his brother-in-law before the US Congress.
+Ivy leaves Downton to serve Harold as his cook in New York.